-We have been reducing our concentration in spread-based business and discontinued offering fixed annuities effective January 1, 2014.
+We have been reducing our concentration in spread-based business since 2008 and discontinued offering fixed annuities effective January 1, 2014.
 We also exited the independent master brokerage agencies and structured settlement annuity brokers distribution channels in 2013 and sold Lincoln Benefit Life Company ("LBL") on April 1, 2014.
-The reduction in sales of these products has and may continue to reduce investment portfolio levels.
-It may also complicate settlement of contract benefits including forced sales of assets with unrealized capital losses, and affect goodwill impairment testing and insurance reserves deficiency testing.
-We plan to outsource the administration of our annuity business to a third party administration company in 2015 following the successful transition of the servicing of the LBL business that was sold.
-If our efforts are unsuccessful, our cost structure may be less competitive.
+The reduction in sales of these products has and will continue to reduce investment portfolio levels.
+It may also affect the settlement of contract benefits including forced sales of assets with unrealized capital losses, and affect goodwill impairment testing and insurance reserves deficiency testing.
+We continue to assess additional utilization of outsourcing arrangements and if we are unsuccessful, our cost structure may be less competitive.